Why Building New Can Be Easy and Affordable

 What is perhaps not as obvious is how attainable the goal of new home ownership really is!

 With the following “FAQ”, we hope to alleviate the most common concerns that we hear from prospective new home buyers.

 I don’t know much about the process of building a new home, and the unknown makes me nervous.

 We understand that building a home isn’t something you do every day — but we do!
-Our highly trained and experienced Sales Consultants and Project Managers will explain what needs to happen and when, and will keep you posted about the progress of your new home every step of the way.
+Our highly trained and experienced Expert Guides and Project Managers will explain what needs to happen and when, and will keep you posted about the progress of your new home every step of the way.

 Building a new home will take too long.

 During the many years we’ve been building homes, we’ve been able to identify and implement many efficiencies in our processes, greatly streamlining our schedule and timeline.
 Our typical build process is 120-150 days.
 At times, factors out of our control, such as excessive rain or snow, can cause delays.
 However, we do our best to work with our sub-contractors to make up any lost time whenever possible.